On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Oriented interval catch digraph

+\begin{defn} Let $G$ be an oriented digraph and $C$ be an even chordless cycle of $G$ which is not a directed cycle.
+Then $C$ is said to be {\em alternatively oriented} if any two arcs of $C$ with common end point have opposite directions. \end{defn}

+\begin{prop} Let $G=(V,E)$ be an oriented ICD and $C$ be a chordless $4$-cycle of $G$.
+Then $C$ is alternatively oriented. \end{prop}

+\begin{proof} Let $C=(v_{1},v_{2},v_{3},v_{4},v_1)$ be a chordless $4$-cycle in $G$.
+By Theorem \ref{dag}, $C$ is not a directed $4$-cycle.
+Then there are only $3$ other (non-isomorphic) options which are described in Figure \ref{t123}.
+The first option $T_1$ is alternatively oriented.
+The two other options are not ICD.
+For example, in the case of $T_2$, in order to find an ICD ordering we need the elements of each of the sets $\set{v_1,v_2,v_4}$, $\set{v_2,v_3}$ and $\set{v_3,v_4}$ to be consecutive.
+Since the ordering is linear and we require elements of sets $\set{v_2,v_3}$ and $\set{v_3,v_4}$ to be consecutive in that ordering.
+So we have either $v_2,v_3,v_4$ or $v_4,v_3,v_2$ consecutive in that ordering.
+But then $\set{v_1,v_2,v_4}$ cannot be consecutive.
+So $T_2$ is not ICD.
+Similarly, it can be shown that $T_3$ is not an ICD. \end{proof}

+Now being an oriented acyclic digraph, an oriented ICD has some rich properties.
+For example, a unilaterally connected oriented ICD has unique source (vertex of indegree zero) and unique sink (vertex of outdegree zero).
+Hence it possesses unique hamiltonian path (see \cite{Bang}).
+In the following we characterize oriented ICDs which are tournaments.

-A {\em Ferrers digraph} $D = (V, E)$ is a directed graph whose successor sets are linearly ordered by inclusion, where the successor set of $v\in V$ is its set of out-neighbors $\Set{u\in V}{vu \in E}$.
-A binary matrix $M$ is a {\em Ferrers matrix} if $1$'s are clustered in a corner of $M$.
-A digraph $D$ is Ferrers digraph if and only if there exists a permutation of vertices of $D$ such that its adjacency matrix is a Ferrers matrix.\cite{BDGS} For a binary matrix $B$, $\overline{B}$ denotes the matrix obtained from $B$ by interchanging $0$'s and $1$'s.
+A {\em Ferrers digraph} is a directed graph $G=(V, E)$ whose successor sets are linearly ordered by inclusion, where the successor set of $u\in V$ is its set of out-neighbors $\Set{v\in V}{uv \in E}$.
+A $(0,1)$-matrix $M$ is a {\em Ferrers matrix} if $1$'s are clustered in a corner of $M$.
+A digraph $G$ is Ferrers digraph if and only if there exists a permutation of vertices of $G$ such that its adjacency matrix is a Ferrers matrix \cite{BDGS}.
+For a $(0,1)$-matrix $M$, $\overline{M}$ denotes the matrix obtained from $M$ by interchanging $0$'s and $1$'s.

-\begin{thm} Let $D=(V,E)$ be a tournament.
-Then $D$ is an ICD if and only if there is an ordering of vertices of $D$ with respect to which the augmented adjacency matrix $A(D)$ of $D$ takes one of the following forms:
+\begin{thm} Let $G=(V,E)$ be an oriented ICD.
+Then $G$ is a tournament if and only if there is an ordering of vertices of $G$ with respect to which the augmented adjacency matrix $A^{*}(G)$ takes one of the following forms:

-where $M$ is an upper triangular matrix with all entries above diagonal are one, $N$ is a lower triangular matrix with all entries below diagonal are one and $F$ is a Ferrers matrix. \end{thm}
+where $M$ is an upper triangular matrix with all entries on and above the principal diagonal are $1$ and other enties are $0$; $N$ and $P$ are lower triangular matrices with all entries on and below the principal diagonal are $1$ and other entries are $0$ and $F$ is a Ferrers matrix. \end{thm}